FREMONT GROUP PRIVACY POLICY

 Personal Information Collected Automatically When You Contact Us: We may also collect Personal Information automatically depending on how you contact us, including when you visit our website, or when you call us.
 For example, we may collect information such as:

-• General location information, including as derived from your IP address.
+• General location information, including as derived from your IP address; and

 • Contact information, including phone number or email address that is automatically available to us when you call, text, or email us.